Were you injured in an accident that was not your fault?

 Quittance recognise the vital difference injury compensation will make to people impacted by serious injury.
-Our panel of specialist solicitors work for compensation for serious injuries, including compensation for medical treatment and care costs.
-Quittance's network of law firms correspond with the Courts, medical experts and insurance providers to ensure Claimants affected by serious accidents and injuries receive the legal and medical support they need.
+The panel of specialist solicitors work for compensation for serious injuries, including compensation for medical treatment and care costs.
+Quittance's network of law firms correspond with the Courts, medical experts and insurance providers to ensure claimants affected by serious accidents and injuries receive the legal and medical support they need.

 Read more: Serious injury compensation claims

 A No Win, No Fee agreement protects injured claimants by ensuring that they will not need to pay any legal fees if their claim is unsuccessful.
 This agreement is also called a Conditional Fee Agreement or CFA.

 Under a CFA, Keyworth injury claimants will also not have to pay any fees upfront.